Homomorphisms to 3-manifold groups: Generalized geometric decompositions

 \fingenedges* \begin{proof} Let $\Gd$ be the geometric decomposition of $L$.
 The edge groups of $\Gd$ are finitely generated, so the vertex groups are also and hence each vertex group of $\Gd$ is an $\Mgeo$--limit group.
 By Theorem~\ref{t:geo EN}, the defining sequence for each vertex group $\omega$--factors through the limit.
 The edge groups of $\Gd$ are finitely generated and abelian, so $L$ is finitely presented relative to the vertex groups of $\Gd$, and by Lemma~\ref{lem:relfplim} the defining sequence for $L$ $\omega$--factors through the limit, as required. \end{proof}

 Given Theorem~\ref{t:fingenedges}, our goal is to prove that the edge groups of $\Gd$ are finitely generated.
+One way to achieve this is to show that the following question has a positive answer.

-It is tempting to think that this follows from the fact that they are abelian edge groups in an acylindrical splitting of a finitely generated group.
-Moreover, we also know that some (and we believe all) vertex groups of this splitting have the property that their finitely generated subgroups are $\mc{A}$--slender.
-The next example shows that this is not enough.
+\begin{question} Suppose the edge groups in an acylindrical splitting of a finitely generated group are abelian.
+Moreover, all vertex groups of this splitting have the property that their finitely generated subgroups are $\mc{A}$--slender.
+Are the edge groups of such a splitting always finitely generated? \end{question}